 A Walmart spokesperson said the company “took appropriate action and removed the inventory in question” when it was told to do so.

 “We are contesting Van’s motion and will continue to defend the company against this litigation,” the Walmart spokesperson said.
 Vans did not return a request for comment on its recent filing.

 The initial complaint, filed in November in a California federal court, accused Walmart of trademark infringement, unfair competition and false designation of origin.
 According to the suit, Walmart “flooded the market with cheap, low-quality, and confusingly similar shoes that harm Vans’ goodwill and reputation.”
 Vans pointed to examples of Walmart sneaker designs that closely resemble products from Vans, including the SK8-HI and Old Skool shoes.

 Vans also alleged that Walmart is aware that members of its affiliate program, which pays people to review and advertise products, openly refer to Walmart’s shoes as “dupes” or “knockoffs” of Vans that can be acquired for less money.
 The products in question sell at Walmart for less than $20.

 “The scope of Walmart’s infringement cannot be overstated,” read the suit, which described the situation as “a concerted, systematic, and escalating campaign to rip off Vans’ shoes in broad-brush fashion.”

-Vans declined to comment on the lawsuit.
+Vans previously declined to comment on the initial lawsuit.